-If you've been keeping up-to-date with our MSP Best Practice accounting series, we're hoping you've gained a better picture as to how a business determines their financial health; we covered How to Read a Profit and Loss Statement, a Balance Sheet, and a Cash Flow Statement.
+If you've been keeping up-to-date with our MSP Best Practice accounting series, we're hoping you've gained a better picture into how a business determines their financial health; we covered How to Read a Profit and Loss Statement, a Balance Sheet, and a Cash Flow Statement.

-These three interdependent financial statements go hand-in-hand with a chart of accounts; a standardized chart of accounts will list accounts in an order that mirrors the structure of your balance sheet, followed by those accounts listed via your profit-and-loss statement.
+These three interdependent financial statements go hand-in-hand with the chart of accounts.
+In accordance with best practices' guide for creating a chart of accounts, a standardized chart of accounts will list accounts in an order that mirrors the structure of your balance sheet, followed by those accounts listed via your profit-and-loss statement.